 Yoga

-Suffering from the anxiety or depression, and the aches, pains and stiffness that come with daily life?
+Suffering from anxiety or depression, and the aches, pains, and stiffness that come with daily life?

-Yogic asanas (“comfortable or effortless positions”) strategically positions parts of the body, utilizing gravity and the structures of the body itself, to achieve increasing degrees of strength, flexibility, expansion, fluidity within the bones, joints and muscles.
-Stretching and strengthening in these ways also stimulates the production and release of endorphins (feel-good chemicals) that contribute to sensations of well-being and emotional release that are experienced both during and after practice!
+Yogic asanas (“comfortable or effortless positions”) strategically position parts of the body, utilizing both gravity and the architecture of the body itself, to achieve increasing degrees of strength, flexibility, expansion, and fluidity within the bones, joints and muscles.
+Stretching and strengthening in these ways also stimulates the production of endorphins (feel-good chemicals) that contribute to sensations of well-being and emotional release that are experienced both during and after practice.

 The unusual and positive stresses placed on the bones during asanas (poses) also catalyzes the deposition of extra layers of calcium into the living bone matrix, fortifying it.
 This is extremely beneficial in regard to the lessening of bone density that can occur as we age (Osteoporosis), but must also be done slowly, gently and with caring attention to the body and its signals.